Ricci-cubic holographic dark energy: Cosmological Evolution

 The equations (\ref{rdashf}) and (\ref{pdashf}) are modified as follows,

 and

 Using the above expressions the EoS parameter given in eqn.(\ref{eosrgbhde}) gets modified to,

 In this case eqn.(\ref{omega22}) does not admit any analytical solution and one should elaborate it numerically.
 In Fig.(6) we have presented the behaviour of the Ricci-cubic HDE density parameter $\Omega_{DE}$, the matter density parameter $\Omega_{m}$ and the radiation density parameter $\Omega_{r}$ against the redshift.
 In order to comply with the observations we have imposed the constraints $\Omega_{DE}(z=0)\equiv\Omega_{DE0}\approx 0.68$, $\Omega_{m}(z=0)\equiv\Omega_{m0}\approx 0.32$ and $\Omega_{r}(z=0)\equiv\Omega_{r0}\approx 0.0001$ at the present time.
-It is seen from the figure that we can obtain the entire thermal history of the universe using this HDE model.
-The universe sequentially evolves into radiation dominated, matter-dominated and finally, a dark energy-dominated regime consistent with the observations.
+It is seen from the figure that with the evolution of the universe ($z\rightarrow 0$) filled with the HDE fluid there is a transition of the universe from a matter dominated to a dark energy dominated epoch, with the radiation slowly decaying out.
+The universe sequentially evolves into radiation dominated, matter-dominated and finally, a dark energy-dominated regime which are in agreement with known results.